Elon Musk unveils his test car tunnel as a fix for traffic in Los Angeles

 LOS ANGELES — Billionaire Elon Musk debuted a long-awaited test tunnel on Tuesday to demonstrate technology that he said could revolutionize transportation in what is often called the most freeway-congested city in the nation.

-The less than 2-mile tunnel took VIPs and journalists on rides in a Tesla electric vehicle with horizontal wheels added to the chassis in order to keep the vehicle aligned on a track.
+The less-than-two-mile tunnel took VIPs and journalists on rides in a Tesla electric vehicle with horizontal wheels added to the chassis in order to keep the vehicle aligned on a track.
 While riders were taken at speeds of about 50 to 60 miles per hour, Musk said the tunnel would ultimately be good for speeds of 150.

 The idea would be to use driverless vehicles to make the trip in the quiet and comfort of the underworld.